dzbeck/multiscanner/docs/install.rst

 ====================  =============================
 Parameter             Description
 ====================  =============================
-**remove-entry**      A python list of Tika results that should not be included in the report.
+**remove-entry**      A Python list of Tika results that should not be included in the report.
 ====================  =============================

 **[TrID]**